SimoneDeBonis/SimoneDeBonis.github.io/_posts/2023-02-02-Class_Imbalance.markdown

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
 In [this project](https://simonedebonis.github.io/Projects/Default/) we used an SVM to predict the default of italian municipalities.
 The original dataset was imbalanced and we used () to balance it.
-How does it compare with ()? let's find out.
+How do different approaches work?